William Antholis

-William J. Antholis (born c.
+William John Antholis (born c.
 1965) is a Greek-American political scientist.
-He is director and CEO of the Miller Center of Public Affairs, a nonpartisan affiliate of the University of Virginia that specializes in presidential scholarship, public policy, and political history and strives to apply the lessons of history to the nation’s most pressing contemporary governance challenges.
+He is director and CEO of the Miller Center of Public Affairs, a nonpartisan affiliate of the University of Virginia that specializes in presidential scholarship, public policy, and political history and strives to apply the lessons of history to the nation's most pressing contemporary governance challenges.
 Prior to that, Antholis served as managing director of the Brookings Institution, a Washington think tank.
 He currently serves as a non-resident senior fellow at Brookings.
 His research interests include subnational governance and federalism, energy policy, bottom-up efforts and international negotiations around climate change, the role of democracy, and community development.